If it feels like every family conversation somehow circles back to being your fault, you’re not making that up.

 They set boundaries — then feel guilty for weeks.

-They pull back, then feel like they’re abandoning their family.
+They pull back — then feel like they’re abandoning their family.

 They tell themselves, “Maybe I just need to work on myself.”

-But no matter what they do, the same feeling keeps coming back: Why does this always land on me?
+But no matter what they do, the same question keeps coming back:

 Why I Created Somehow, It’s Always Me Podcast

-I created Somehow, It’s Always Me because I kept hearing this same story from people who were tired of blaming themselves for family dynamics that never really made sense.
+I created Somehow, It’s Always Me because I kept hearing this same story — from people who were tired of blaming themselves for family dynamics that never really made sense.

 This podcast is for people who: